anon-phys/philosophical-physics-baryon-asymmetry/README.md

 by releasing it into the wild for free.
 So, here it is for all - to view, download, copy, or modify - for free.
 Under the condition that it is technically, software.

+Also, trying to get this thing published, or claiming intellectual property, seems like a pain in the ass (energy, $$$, time) so all the more reason to let it go from here.

 Have fun,
   - LBB